Faster Tour Search: Designing for Learnability

 How might we cut travel agent's training time in half?

-The result: missed opportunities, lower conversion, and longer training times to navigate the system.
+Missed opportunities, lower conversion, and longer training times to navigate the system.

 Stakeholders voted on most important goals and functionality in the workshop